mozilla/rhino/README.md

 alone into a single Git commit so that we can separate reformatting changes from more substantive changes.

+> **Warning:** If you build with Java 16 or later, you need to apply a
+> workaround for a "spotless" issue.
+Otherwise, the task will be disabled
+> and your PR may fail.
+>
+> The following must be added to your `gradle.properties`.
+> ```
+> org.gradle.jvmargs=--add-exports jdk.compiler/com.sun.tools.javac.api=ALL-UNNAMED \
+>  --add-exports jdk.compiler/com.sun.tools.javac.file=ALL-UNNAMED \
+>  --add-exports jdk.compiler/com.sun.tools.javac.parser=ALL-UNNAMED \
+>  --add-exports jdk.compiler/com.sun.tools.javac.tree=ALL-UNNAMED \
+>  --add-exports jdk.compiler/com.sun.tools.javac.util=ALL-UNNAMED
+> ```
+> For more details, see https://github.com/diffplug/spotless/issues/834#issuecomment-819118761

 ## More Help

 The Google group is the best place to go with questions: